-The GE's geotechnical laboratory shall meet the requirements as set forth in the IDOT "Geotechnical Manual" including but not limited to being AASHTO Materials Reference Laboratory (AMRL) and IDOT Bureau of Materials inspected.
+The GE's geotechnical laboratory shall meet the requirements as set forth in the IDOT Geotechnical Manual including but not limited to being AASHTO re:source (formerly AMRL) and IDOT Bureau of Materials inspected.
 Laboratory tests shall be performed on representative samples to verify field classifications and to determine typical engineering properties of soil types encountered in the project area.
-The GE shall perform a sufficient number of laboratory tests to support report analyses and recommendations.